mmahlke/YNAlab_Bioinformatics_training_pt2_ChIP_and_CR/README.md

 Let's look at Chromosome 4 and let's set the scale of each track to be the same (0-60) so we can get a clearer view of the data.

 If you recall, we anticipated CA/HJ_LAP_C4Y to have more CENP-A than PDNC4_test.
 At CEN4, the position and abundance of CENP-A look similar between these two samples.
 E2_12m_scD4 actually looks to have more CENP-A reads piled up at CEN4, but remember that we scaled the other two samples down to match with scD4.
-Normalizing is not perfect and there are otehr considerations--E2_12m_scD4 is 12 months old and likely has some level of aneuploidy that can affect reads at CEN4; we know there is selective pressure to gain multiple copies of Chr4.
+Normalizing is not perfect and there are other considerations--E2_12m_scD4 is 12 months old and likely has some level of aneuploidy that can affect reads at CEN4; we know there is selective pressure to gain multiple copies of Chr4.

 If we look at NeoCEN4, we see that PDNC4_test has a strong 3 peaks CENP-A signal, with CENP-A/HJURP overexpression in CA/HJ_LAP_C4Y having a destabilizing effect on NeoCEN4.
 Interestingly, E2_12m_scD4 also has low CENP-A that is spreading from the 3 peaks position.